Hyperstore/hyperstore.github.io/DomainLanguage/Usings.md

 ---
 ## Referencing other domains

-You can reference other domains to use theirs definitions by using the **uses** keyword.
+You can reference other domains in order to use theirs definitions by using the **uses** keyword.

 ```csharp
 	uses "domain file path" as alias;